minsectek/PyPIN/README.md

 Usage
 =
-To "install" the module, simply place it in the same directory as the script using it, or put it in your PYTHONPATH.
+To "install" the module, simply place PyPIN.py in the same directory as the script using it, or put it in your PYTHONPATH.
 ```
 import PyPIN
 # To output every number between 0 and 9999: